shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Don't reuse passwords
     - Tradeoff: Security versus convenience
-- Make sufficiently long
+- Make passwords sufficiently long
 - Don't use security questions
     - If you do, then use random answers
     - Concern: OSINT, social engineering

 #### Password managers

-Key benefits:
+Benefits:

 - Generates and stores unique, complex passwords
 - Integrates with common Web browsers (plug-in) and mobile devices (app)
 - Auto-fills login credentials only on valid website
     - Protects against spoofed websites

-Key risk:
+Risk:

 - Keys to the kingdom
     - Make your master password strong (long and memorable)